-Prof. dr. Roger J. A. Laeven (1979) has been a Full Professor (Chair of Risk and Insurance) at the Department of Quantitative Economics of the University of Amsterdam since 2011.
+Prof. dr. Roger J. A. Laeven (1979) has been a Full Professor, Chair of Mathematics and Economics of Risk, at the Department of Quantitative Economics of the University of Amsterdam since 2011.
 Furthermore, he has been a Visiting Research Professor at Princeton University, Bendheim Center for Finance, since 2007, and a part-time Professor of Quantitative Risk Management at KU Leuven since 2016.

 Roger holds an MSc (Fields: Actuarial Science and Econometrics, With highest honors) and a PhD (Fields: Actuarial Science and Econometrics, With highest honors), both from the University of Amsterdam.
 In 2004, he was a visiting research fellow at the London School of Economics, Department of Statistics.
 From 2001-2005, he was a part-time consultant for Mercer Oliver Wyman, and from 2007-2011, he was a tenured Associate Professor at Tilburg University.

 Roger's research spans the fields of Actuarial Science, Mathematical Finance, Probability Theory and Mathematical Statistics, Financial Econometrics, Operations Research, and (Micro) Economic Theory, and has appeared in the top academic journals in all these fields.